The Ford School faculty is growing

 Three senior members of our faculty will return to campus this fall after service and research in Washington, DC.

-Betsey Stevenson has been one of three members of President Obama’s Council of Economic Advisors since fall of 2013.
+Betsey Stevenson has been one of three members of President Obama’s Council of Economic Advisers since fall of 2013.
 In the fall, Stevenson will teach two graduate level classes at the Ford School: Social Policy Making Through the Executive Branch and Topics: Federal Budget Process.

 Robert Axelrod, the Walgreen Professor for the Study of Human Understanding, completed a Jefferson Science Fellowship at the U.S. Department of State this spring.
 Jefferson Science Fellows serve for one year at the U.S. Department of State or USAID as science and technology advisors on foreign policy issues, enhancing understanding among policy officials of complex, cutting edge scientific issues and their possible impacts on U.S. foreign policy and international relations.
 Read Bob's takeaways from a year-long State Department fellowship.